Eddie Royal

-Early years
+Early life

-Royal first attended South Lakes High School and Paul VI Catholic High School before going to Westfield High School in Chantilly, Virginia, where he played for most of his high school football career.
+Royal first attended South Lakes High School before going to Westfield High School in Chantilly, Virginia, where he played for most of his high school football career.
 He received All-America honors from PrepStar and SuperPrep (who named Royal the top high school player in the state of Virginia).
 He also earned The Washington Post All-Metropolitan player of the year, 1st team All-met, 1st team All-state, 1st team All-region, and 1st team All-district honors.
-While a senior at Westfield High School, Royal, along with future Virginia Tech teammate Sean Glennon and future West Point fullback Max Palmatier and future Penn State running back Evan Royster, led his team to an undefeated season record (14-0) en route to the Virginia Division 6 AAA State Championship.
+While a senior at Westfield High School, Royal, along with future Virginia Tech teammate Sean Glennon and future West Point fullback Max Palmatier and future Penn State running back Evan Royster, led his team to an undefeated season record (14–0) en route to the Virginia Division 6 AAA State Championship.

 While at Westfield, Royal also competed in track & field.
-He posted bests of 6.48 seconds in the 55-meter dash and 6.52 meters (21-3.75) in the long jump.
+He posted bests of 6.48 seconds in the 55-meter dash and 6.52 meters (21–3.75) in the long jump.

 College career

 Royal played for the Virginia Tech Hokies from 2004 to 2007.
 He had 2,004 yards from scrimmage in four years, averaging 14.0 yards per play.
 In addition to those yards, as of 2021, he still held the record for most career punt return yards with 1,296 and was third in career kickoff return yards with 1,376.

 In 2004, Royal received freshman All-America honors from The NFL Draft Report after hauling in 28 passes for 470 yards (16.8 avg.) with three touchdowns in 12 games (11 starts) as a true freshman.
 He returned 25 punts for 274 yards (11.0 avg.) and gained 346 yards on 12 kickoff returns (28.8 avg.) and totaled 1,101 all-purpose yards.

 Royal started all 13 games as a sophomore in 2005, finishing third on Virginia Tech with 27 receptions for 315 yards (11.7 avg.) with two scores while adding 10 rushes for 79 yards with one touchdown.

 He returned 32 punts for 263 yards (8.2 avg.) and 14 kickoffs for 293 yards (20.9 avg.) to account for 950 all-purpose yards.

 Royal played 13 games (9 starts) during his junior year in 2006 and picked up second-team All-Atlantic Coast Conference honors while being named an honorable mention All-American by Sports Illustrated.

-Royal caught 31 passes for 497 yards (16.0 avg.) with three touchdowns, he led the ACC and ranked 12th in the nation with a 13.2-yard punt return average (23-304) with one touchdown.
+Royal caught 31 passes for 497 yards (16.0 avg.) with three touchdowns, he led the ACC and ranked 12th in the nation with a 13.2-yard punt return average (23–304) with one touchdown.
 He added 431 yards on 19 kickoff returns (22.7 avg.) and five rushes for 24 yards.
 He threw a 53-yard touchdown on a trick play against Georgia Bulldogs in the Peach Bowl.
 Royal finished with 1,256 all-purpose yards (96.7 ypg.).